wdffdw07/CtyuHK-courses-tree-generation/README.md

 ### Common Beginner Issues (Instant Fixes)

+- "python is not recognized" → Install Python first (see Step 0), make sure to check "Add to PATH"
+- "pip is not recognized" → Restart PowerShell after installing Python
 - "uv is not recognized as a command" → Run `pip install uv` first, or restart PowerShell
 - "requirements.txt not found" → Run `dir` to confirm you're in the project root directory
 - Network/certificate errors → Try again later or switch networks; first-time downloads may be slow